UOM-EEE-EEEN11202/notes-part1/README.md

 Sphinx theming used a modified version of the [sphinx-wagtail-theme]: https://github.com/wagtail/sphinx-wagtail-theme, which is released, modified, and included here under an MIT license.

+OpenDyslexic font is included from [OpenDyslexic]: https://opendyslexic.org/, which is released and included here under an SIL Open Font License v1.1.